Automattic/wp-calypso/packages/typography/README.md

 ## Usage

-Include the CSS/Sass:

-`@import '~@automattic/typography/css/fonts.css';`
+Import the Sass file:

 `@import '~@automattic/typography/sass/fonts';`

-Then apply the class name `.wp-brand-font` to any elements that should display with Recoleta.
+Then apply the class name `wp-brand-font` to any elements that should display with Recoleta:

+`<h1 className="wp-brand-font">Brand font heading</h1>`